 Prince Edward County, ON

 Prince Edward County is its own little ecosystem and a perfect escape from bustling urban life in normal times.
 During these quiet days just before the arrival of winter, the local artisans are still at it, toiling away in their creative workshops.
 You can order and grab original finds like shmancy candles from the newly opened The County Candle Co.
-If you missed your annual camping trip, you can at least fill your home with the nature smells of Sandbanks along with bespoke smells to represent each county in PEC.
+You can fill your home with the nature smells of Sandbanks along with bespoke smells to represent each county in PEC.

 For a wide selection of local loot, visit The Local Store’s online shop, featuring hundreds of products from PEC makers and artisans.
-Their physical location is closed, but their online store is always open and offers curbside pickup.
+Their online store is always open and offers curbside pickup.

 Port Hope, ON

 The Nooks can best be described as a home-grown version of uber-popular Etsy.
 With a physical location in Port Hope and three others in Vancouver, Kingston and Oshawa, this startup is already much more than what it started off as.
-Yes, in normal times, you can stop into one of their super cute shops, but it’s primarily an online marketplace, centralizing products from hundreds of Canadian artisans and craftspeople in one convenient spot.
+You can stop into one of their super cute shops, but it’s primarily an online marketplace, centralizing products from hundreds of Canadian artisans and craftspeople in one convenient spot.
 Also available as an app, they ship all across the country and also offer pick up.